seud0nym/tch-gui-unhide/extras/README.md

 - Adds the ability to set share users via UCI and transformer
 - Adds /usr/share/transformer/mappings/rpc/gui.samba.map to allow setting of password via the GUI
 - Configures the default USB share to require the samba user
+#### Removal Instructions
+1. Do **not** delete tch-gui-unhide-xtra.samba36-server
+2. Remove samba36-server: `opkg remove samba36-server`
+3. Re-run `tch-gui-unhide` to correctly restore the default version of SAMBA on the device and remove the GUI changes, the custom configuration and the additional transformer mappings
+4. Now you can delete `tch-gui-unhide-xtra.samba36-server`

 # How to download and execute these scripts
 Download the scripts that you wish to execute into the same directory as `tch-gui-unhide`.